EX-XDRiVER/Content-Guidelines/README.md

 ## Disallowed Content

+- Any content that:
+  - Promotes hate speech, violence, threats, or attacks on other people
+  - Is sexually explicit, suggestive, or obscene
+  - Distributes malware, or abuses security exploits
+  - Is paywalled or being sold for monetary value
+  - Involves cryptocurrency or any NFT related activity
+  - Utilizes, involves or is created with generative AI
 - If the content made for another game or product violates the policies, guidelines, or terms of said game or product

-- Content that promotes hate speech, violence, threats, or attacks on other people
-- Any content that is sexually explicit, suggestive, or obscene
-- Any content that distributes malware, or abuses security exploits
-- Any content that involves cryptocurrency or any NFT related activity
-- Any content involving, utilizing, or created with generative AI
-- Any merchandise relating to the game being sold in any way must be approved via [email](mailto:contact@xdrv.team) at [contact@xdrv.team](mailto:contact@xdrv.team).
+Additionally, any merchandise relating to the game being sold in any way must be approved via [email](mailto:contact@xdrv.team) at [contact@xdrv.team](mailto:contact@xdrv.team).

 ## Custom/Fanmade Charts for other games

 If you're working on custom/fanmade charts for other games using the music featured in EX-XDRiVER, we have created a list of all songs approved for use.
 This list will be periodically updated as we update and add content to the game.

+Credit must be given as necessary.

 This list can be found [here](https://docs.google.com/spreadsheets/d/1gxUnScr24iShFSdBjL-wL1674XTP6zx8Yg1Jutacxwc).

-Credit must be given as necessary.
+Additionally, this list also covers songs allowed for use in creating custom charts of existing songs in EX-XDRiVER.
+While allowed, do not replicate or copy existing charts in the base game.

 ## Game Modding